Remittance Advice Letter

 Amount paid:

 The customer should tell the due amount that he has paid.
-To be more comprehensive, he can also mention the due date of paying that amount.
+He can also mention the due date for paying that amount to be more comprehensive.

 Sample remittance advice letter: